Performing Trade Studies on Coverage in Mountainous Terrain with ModelCenter

 2. Right click on Station1 () in the Objects Browser

-4. Use your mouse's scroll wheel or right button to zoom out until you can see the Worm Flows Route and all four stations.
+4. Move around in the 3D Graphics window and zoom out until you can see the Worm Flows Route and all four ranger stations.

 Defining the Grid Area of Interest

-4. Select Custom Boundary as the Type for the Grid Area of Interest.
+5. Select Custom Boundary in the Type drop-down list in the Grid Area of Interest panel.

-7. Click OK to close the Select Boundaries... dialog box.
+9. Click OK to confirm your selection and to close the Select Boundaries... dialog box.

-1. Select Distance in the Point Granularity shortcut menu in the Grid Definition frame.
+1. Select Distance in the Point Granularity shortcut menu in the Grid Definition panel.

 2. Enter 10 ft in the Distance field.